 That said, in most cases, the first email should hit within a week of the arrival of the mail piece.
 The printed piece goes first because it has a longer shelf life.
 Emails should continue at regular intervals.
 A good rule to implement is sending two emails for each print piece produced.

 Each channel has its own strengths – direct marketing mail feels more legitimate and has a longer shelf life.
 Email, online and telemarketing are interactive.
 The channels have different benefits.
 But the message should be the same throughout.
 And when you combine the channels effectively with expert data, motivating design, and calculated delivery… the results can be dramatic.

-If you’re looking to create a motivating multichannel direct marketing campaign, give us a call today at 602-243-5777; ask for Sandy Mattson.
+If you’re looking to create a motivating multichannel direct marketing campaign, give us a call today at 602-243-5777; ask for Nicole Matt.